OlympusDAO/token-holder-balances/README.md

 Note:

-- The Google Cloud Storage bucket and BigQuery dataset must be located in the same region
+- The Google Cloud Storage bucket and BigQuery dataset must be located in the same region.
+This is enforced in the Terraform configuration
+- Terraform state is shared through Terraform Cloud, which is free for up to 5 users
+- Terraform is configured to run locally (which reduces the need for saving authentication details in Terraform Cloud)
+- The Terraform infrastructure is configured to use the git branch in the resources, so they are not clobbered

 Steps: